 This includes the most basic type of education in terms of this industry, which is either a high school diploma or a GED.

-There are two things that students should focus on when obtaining their qualifications, and that is getting good grades in English and science classes such as biology.
+There are two things that students should focus on when obtaining their qualifications, and those are getting good grades in English and science classes, such as biology.

 Certification